 Sigma Lambda Epsilon is an honor society for students involved in the field of education.
 Selection for membership is based on outstanding performance both in and out of the classroom.
-It is designed to recognize 2004 Catalog accomplishments and provide professional growth for its members.
+It is designed to recognize accomplishments and provide professional growth for its members.

-Academic Programs
+- > Academic Programs

-Academic Warning,
+- Academic Warning,Probation andSuspension

-Probation and Suspension
+- > Probation and Suspension Policy for Transfer Students

-Probation and Suspension Policy for Transfer Students
+- > Readmission of Students on Academic Suspension

-Academic Catalog 2004 prams > Readmission of Students on
+- > Academic Renewal

-- Academic Suspension - > Withdrawal and Leave of Absence
+- > Withdrawal and Leave of Absence

-ACADEMIC WARNING, PROBATION AND SUSPENSION In order to meet degree requirements, a student must attain a grade point average of 2.00 or C average.
+In order to meet degree requirements, a student must attain a grade point average of 2.00 or C average.
 The grade point average is determined by dividing the total quality points earned at Averett University by the number of GPA credits.
 The University maintains a graded policy on academic probation in order to indicate to students at different levels of their work that, unless significant improvement occurs, they will not be able to satisfy graduation requirements.
 The college determines a student's academic standing as indicated in the following table.